smith-sj/ottr/README.md

 For this to work we will simply pass the module the **ARGV** array where a control flow will decide what methods to perform based on the contents of the array.

-When running `ottr`, the module will check whether it has been **initialised**.
-If it has it will run the program, otherwise it will let the user know that `'ottr has not been initialised'`
+When running `ottr`, the module will check whether it has been **initialized**.
+If it has it will run the program, otherwise it will let the user know that `'ottr has not been initialized'`

-The module will need to include a method for initialising ottr.
+The module will need to include a method for initializing ottr.
 When the user runs `ottr init`, it should check whether a hidden file called `.ottr.json` exists in the current working directory.
-If it does it will return `'ottr already initialised'` but if it doesn't, it will call on the **JSON Handler** module to create the json file.
+If it does it will return `'ottr already initialized'` but if it doesn't, it will call on the **JSON Handler** module to create the json file.

-Because the ***List Class*** contains all of the methods we need to interact with the array inside **json file**, it should be as easy as intitiating a new instance of the **List Class** and using its methods to perform the various actions.
+Because the ***List Class*** contains all of the methods we need to interact with the array inside **json file**, it should be as easy as initiating a new instance of the **List Class** and using its methods to perform the various actions.
 A sub-menu may also be needed to make confirmations and name changes etc.

 ### Create Main Loop